 Are you feeling burnt out during your period?
 Does menstruation make you tired?
 Tiredness during your period is totally normal.
 But what can you do when you feel worn out while bleeding?

 If you’ve read my blog before, or you follow me on Instagram, you’ll notice there’s been a bit of a theme developing.
 Yep, ya girl is obsessed with periods.
 I used to HATE having my period.
 The cramping, the blood, the spots, the tiredness, the misery – oh the misery!
-Over time, I’ve learned how to work with my cycle instead of against it, and now period week is probably my favourite time of the month.
+Over time, I’ve learned how to work with my cycle instead of against it, and now I can face my period with a lot more appreciation.

 Getting to know your body and listening out for what your body needs during this time is the key.
-Self care is a prerequisite for uncovering the magic of menstruation.
-Here are my 3 essential acts of self care for when you’re on your period.
+Self care is a prerequisite for making your period more bearable.
+These are my 3 essential acts of self care for when you’re on your period.

 Feeling tired on your period?

 When you’re on your period, your energy levels are low.
 You have a huge drop in hormones here and your oestrogen levels are at their lowest point.
 Low levels of oestrogen can affect your energy levels.
 So, instead of desperately trying to fight through that and clinging to you to-do list like your life depends on it, schedule some time to sink into that rest your body is so deeply craving.

 I know we all have responsibilities.
 And just because you’re bleeding doesn’t mean your responsibilities all melt away – but some forward planning earlier on in your cycle (when you are feeling more energetic) can really give you the time and space you need to take it a little easier through your period.
 For some this might look like batch cooking during your ovulation phase, or getting laundry done in advance so you can let it slide for a couple of days.